Name________________________________________________________________

 Walls that hide,

-Walls that cover whats inside,
+Walls that cover what’s inside,

 Walls that stare or smile or look away,